alphara/trading-json/README.md

 # trading-json

-Python script that converts trading strategy prompt to json
+Python script that converts trading strategy prompt to json.